-Organising Committees are obliged to publish the appointed Judges names in schedules and advertising in advance of the Show.
+Organising committees are obliged to publish the appointed Judges' names in schedules and advertising in advance of the show.
 Competitors are obliged to find out the appointed Judges for their classes.

-1.2.1 6-month Prior to Event

-A Competitor may not exhibit before a Judge if within the period of six months prior to the date of competition:
+1.2.1 A Competitor may not exhibit before a judge if within the period of six months prior to the date of competition:

-- a) the Competitor is a member of the Judges family - b) the Competitor has represented the Judge or competed on a horse owned by the Judge - c) the horse or any horse was owned or leased by - The Judge. - Any member of the Judges family'. - The Judges employer, employee, or business partner. - The Judge or his business partner. - d) provided privately arranged tuition to the horse or competitor, not including group clinics.
+- a) the Competitor is a member of the Judge's family - b) the Competitor has represented the Judge or competed on a horse owned by the judge - c) the horse or any horse was owned or leased by: - the Judge; - any member of the Judge's family; - the Judge's employer, employee or business partner. - the Judge or his business partner

-- e) the Competitor has given privately arranged tuition to the Judge or trained or prepared a horse owned or leased by the Judge, not including group clinics. - f) the Competitor is employed, has been employed by or has been a business partner of the Judge. - g) In addition to the above points, a Competitor may not exhibit before a Judge if their family has proved private accommodation for the Judge within a 3-month period prior to or during the event.
+- d) provided privately arranged tuition to the horse or competitor (not including group clinics). - e) the Competitor has given privately arranged tuition to the Judge or trained or prepared a horse owned or leased by the Judge, (not including group clinics). - f) the Competitor is employed, has been employed by or has been a business partner of the Judge. - g) In addition to the above points a competitor may not exhibit before a judge if their family has provided private accommodation for the Judge within a 3 month period prior to or during the event.

-1.2.2 Horse Access

-A Judge or his family shall not visit neither the competitors nor the competitors' horses, nor inspect or discuss any horse entered in the event for the duration of the show, except as required for Judging and where permitted by Rule 1.2.3.
+1.2.2 A Judge or his family shall not visit neither the competitors nor the competitors horses, nor inspect or discuss any horse entered in the event for the duration of the show, except as required for judging and where permitted by rule 1.2.3 below.

-1.2.3 Judge Access

-No person shall approach a Judge for the duration of the event unless they first obtain permission from the Ring master or Ring Steward.
-A competitor seeking the opinion of a Judge must do so under the supervision of a Steward
+1.2.3 No person shall approach a Judge for the duration of the event unless they first obtain permission for the Ring Master or Ring Steward.
+A competitor seeking the opinion of a Judge must do so under the supervision of a Steward.

-1.2.4 Judge Announcement Exemptions

-Exemptions may be granted if judging appointments are altered with insufficient time for Judges names to be publicised prior to the Event.
+1.2.4 Exemptions may be granted if judging appointments are altered with insufficient time for Judges' names to be publicised prior to the Event.